Local Interaction Autoregressive Model for High Dimension Time Series Data

 In this section, we present a series of numerical experiments to demonstrate the effectiveness of our proposed methodology.
 Throughout, we focus on both model selection and estimation accuracy, and we compare against several existing benchmarks.
 Unless otherwise noted, we conduct 50 independent trials for each experiment.

 Our first experiment evaluates the entrywise BIC in \eqref{BIC-entrywise} for neighborhood-size selection under the lag-one \model{} model \eqref{LIAR:lag1}:

 where $\M_{\i}$ is supported on the region with center at $\i$ and neighborhood size $K=3$ (although our framework allows the neighborhood size to vary across locations, in this simulation we set uniform $K$ for all pixels).
-We vary the size of the matrix $(M,N)$ from $\{(10,10), (15,15), (20,20)\}$, and the sample size $T\in\{4000,5000,6000\}$.
+For data generation, the nonzero local coefficients were generated within the true neighborhood and then rescaled to ensure stationarity of the resulting time series.
+To maintain a clear signal at the boundary of the true neighborhood, we used slightly larger coefficients on the outermost ring of the true neighborhood.
+The innovations had independent mean-zero Gaussian entries with standard deviation \(0.12\), and the first \(600\) observations were discarded as burn-in.
+We vary the size of the matrix $(M,N)$ from $\{(10,10), (15,15), (20,20)\}$, and the sample size $T\in\{600,800,1000\}$.
 For each configuration, the entrywise BIC is applied over the candidate neighborhood sizes $\{0,1,2,3,4,5\}$ and success is recorded when the selected neighborhood size equals the truth $K=3$.